sidharth-ds/Ads-Classification-project/README.md

-# The classification of social media Advertisement :
-  #  Classifying whether your target audience are more likely to buy the product.
+# Classification of social media Advertisement : Classifying whether the target audience are more likely to buy the product.
 # Deployed using Flask